Spotlight Session

 Regional Roundtable Discussion:

 Aimed at building a supportive ecosystem, this proposed regional roundtable discussion directly aligns with the closing plenary's theme of "Providing a Just and Inclusive Clean Energy Transition for All."
 By bringing together women at the helm of the energy transition from a variety of stakeholders across the region (Southeast Asia, South Asia, etc) the discussion aims to highlight the importance of understanding and documenting the successes women have enjoyed across the spectrum of the themes at ACEF 2024 (Renewable Energy Capacity; Energy Efficiency; Electricity Distribution and Transmission; Clean Energy Solutions), as well as the barriers they have faced.
 In other words, the discussion seeks to amplify the voices of women leading the clean energy revolution across all sectors through sharing success stories, challenges, and best practices in tackling the financing gap.
 This can help achieve a trifecta of positive change: empowering women leaders by providing a platform for shared experiences and financing strategies, driving industry-wide change through advocacy for gender-inclusive clean energy financing policies, and building a supportive ecosystem by fostering connections between women entrepreneurs, investors, and mentors.
+More specifically the roundtable discussion intends to seek responses to below questions:

 - What specific obstacles do women face when seeking financing for clean energy ventures compared to their male counterparts?